On this page you will find definitions of common knitting terms used in knitting patterns.

 Rib

-A rib is the combination of knit and purl stitches that creates a stretchy fabric with vertical ridges.
+A rib is a combination of knit and purl stitches that creates a stretchy fabric with vertical ridges.
 Ribbing often is found at the beginning and end of garments.

 Right Side